 - You plan on exploring larger cities by public transportation

-- You want to make shorter excursions in the countryside
+- You want to make shorter excursions to the countryside

 - You have several days to cover longer distances and don’t mind making some stops on your way